MurshidEnterprises/cloud-report/README.md

 ### Install NodeJS
 This package is based on NodeJS framework so you can it install from [here](https://nodejs.org/en/).
-### Installing cloud-reports from source
+### Installing cloud-report from source
 #### Download

     git clone https://github.com/MurshidEnterprises/cloud-report.git

 #### To get updates
-If you have already cloned this repository before then for getting new updates, change directory to the cloud-reports directory and then do git pull.
+If you have already cloned this repository before then for getting new updates, change directory to the cloud-report directory and then do git pull.
 ```
 git pull
 ```

 #### Installing and Building
-*Make sure you are in the cloud-reports directory.*
+*Make sure you are in the cloud-report directory.*

 To convert typescript to javascript